eranken/ForwardPhotonID/README.txt

 $ root -l -q -b 'CutReader.C(WP,reg)'

 (for all applicable regions).
 This will generate the necessary inputs for the next WP.
 It also encodes the result of the previous working point, though you can read that off of the output xml file yourself in more detail.

+The training can take a long time when run on large training sample sizes.
+Examples of ways to delegate this to condor are found in condorTrain.sub and condorTrain.sh, with a more sophisticated method in the jobsub.py script.
+However, these are meant as examples and should be customized for your setup/preferences.